MASTER OF ARTS IN EDUCATION

 3. How much time must I commit to my courses to be a successful student?
 How many hours of homework per week?

 While this program accounts for the needs of working adults, students enrolled in an accelerated program (seven-week courses) must commit their time and energy to be successful.
-Students enrolled in an on-ground (face-to-face) course spend four hours each week in class and must expect to spend an average of 12 hours per week completing work outside of class time.
+Students enrolled in an on-ground (face-to-face) course spend four hours each week in class and must expect to spend a minimum of 12 hours per week completing work outside of class time.
 The time spent outside of class includes activities such as reading assignments, research, writing, group projects, and preparation for the next class time.
-Students enrolled in an online course must expect to spend an average of 16 hours per week on learning course content: weekly assignments, forum posts, reading, research, writing, group projects, and so on.
+Students enrolled in an online course must expect to spend a minimum of 16 hours per week on learning course content: weekly assignments, forum posts, reading, research, writing, group projects, and so on.